 Right now there are millions of men who don’t exercise enough, with almost a quarter of the global male population getting insufficient physical activity to maintain good health.
 For many of these men, group exercise will be a winning solution.

-If you have a husband, partner, son or friend who needs to get moving, a group workout awaits!
+If you’re a man who wants to feel fitter, stronger and healthier – or if you have a husband, partner, son or friend who needs to get moving, a group workout awaits.